silx-kit/silx-training/software_engineering/1_Project/index.rst

 Git version control
 ...................

-Git is the current (2015) standard, it has replaced RCS, CVS, SVN, Bazaar and Hg.
+Git is the current (2017) standard, it has replaced RCS, CVS, SVN, Bazaar and Hg.
-If you have heard any of them, the concepts in Git are similar while offering a lot of flexibility.
+If you have heard of any of them, the concepts in Git are similar while offering a lot of flexibility.

 The usual workflow when working with Git is the following: